 “When you look at some of the big global CEOs, what do they consider as some of the external pressures that are going to drive or change their business in a fundamental way?”

 This was one of the questions that Hassaan Basit, chief administrative officer of Conservation Halton, explored during his presentation at the 2019 Latornell Conservation Symposium.
 The event took place from November 19-21, 2019 at the Nottawasaga Inn Resort and Conference Centre in Alliston, Ontario.

-Among pressures like climate change and urbanization, going digital is one of the biggest external pressures that big global CEOs are facing, according to information Basit examined.
-This is a pressure that Conservation Halton is familiar with as well so the organization has embarked on a digital transformation journey.
+Going digital was one of the biggest external pressures that big global CEOs were facing in 2019, according to information Basit examined.
+This was a pressure that Conservation Halton was familiar with as well so the organization embarked on a digital transformation journey.

-Another area that Conservation Halton has been focusing on is ensuring that it has a business strategy that supports digitization.
+Another area that Conservation Halton focused on was developing a business strategy that supports digitization.
 “Our corporate strategy actually listed digital transformation as one of our five or six key priorities,” Basit said.
 “If there are six, one of them was public safety, one of our core mandate areas.
 That’s how important we view digital transformation.
 We didn’t have a lot of money to throw at it but at least it was there, it had its space, and we knew that we were going to take the next two or three years to really, truly pursue this.”

 Following his presentation, Basit invited Kaushik Chaudhuri, a senior leader from the strategic solutions unit at TCS, to provide additional insights as a strategic partner in Conservation Halton’s digital transformation journey.